fljdin/fljdin.github.io/content/en/posts/2021-12-02-a-brief-history-of-backup-label.md

 a few-lines text file, only needed in some recovery processes.

-And yet, this small revolution caused by version 8.0 in January 2005 with its new functionnality, continuous archiving and PITR mecanism, aroused the creativity of development team in the years that followed.
+And yet, this small revolution caused by version 8.0 in January 2005 with its new functionality, continuous archiving and PITR mecanism, aroused the creativity of development team in the years that followed.
 The backup label evolved to gain modularity and stability.